 And while Friday’s salmon quiche doesn’t fall into the speedy category, it does have a few things going for it: It's crazy delicious, an you can absolutely make it in advance.
 It’s also great for brunch over the weekend.

 So I hope you get some time to play and linger outdoors just a little bit longer this week.
-And as for dinner, here’s the plan:
+And as for dinner, we've got you covered!

 While slow cookers get a lot of attention in the cooler months, I actually love them in the warmer months too because you don’t have to turn on your oven!
 This pulled pork is a great year-round favorite because it’s so versatile: use it to make pulled pork sandwiches, tacos, or burritos, or hearty grain bowls.
 For Monday night, we’re keeping is simple and making sandwiches with the pork and this Citrusy Cabbage Slaw.